EdutieProject/edutie-backend/readme.md

 ### Production environment

 Running the production environment is supported by *compose-prod.yaml*.
-It behaves in the same way as the dev compose, but runs more applications.
 This setup is prepared for the deployment architecture.
-Note that the production env has different connection structure.
-Moreover, it uses different environment .env file.
+Note that the app in the deployment architecture is used through a reverse proxy url.
+Moreover, it uses a different, extended environment .env file.

 Run the prod env using: